UX Portfolio

 Analytics

 Job searching often takes weeks, if not months, for a candidate.
 Our takeaway was to remove any functional design variability of our site during that tiring term to not contribute to their fatigue.
 However, we would only be consistent in the job search functionality.
 We would utilize the Von Restorff Effect design variability to highlight our brand and content to make it stand out in a sea of other companies.
 We also determined we needed to focus on the global enterprise content pages, search, and division location pages for this immediate project’s scope.
 Due to their large number and variety, the individual job description pages ended up temporarily in the backlog of this scope.
-Job Description pages got their own focused overhaul later in the Iteration Phase of this project.
+Job Description pages got their own focused overhaul later in the iteration phase of this project.

 User Interviews & Surveys